jcolag/uManage/README.md

  - `-i` _`idle`_:  Time (in seconds) before idle time counts as idle, to limit racking up "idle" time looking away from the screen.
 The default is three minutes (180s).

  - `-s`:  Save current configuration options to the configuration file.  __Warning__:  This option will overwrite the existing options.

+_uManageUi_ can be invoked the same way.
+However, there is potential to also run it _without_ the command-line, provided the output is logged to a file, since the options can be configured and the user can exit graphically.

 Alternate Configuration
 -----------------------